Strategic management isn’t rocket science. But it’s the difference between businesses that thrive and those that barely survive.

 Commonly Asked Questions

-Question 3: How often should a company review its strategic plan?
+The Content: How often should you update a strategic plan?